sampanna99/PCMS.UCEDockets/README.md

 ===============

-A server that consumes the UCMS-UCE feed and presents an OpenAPI microservice based on the latest feed specifications.
+A server that consumes the UCMS-UCE feed and presents an OpenAPI microservice based on the latest feed specifications found here: https://portal.nycourts.gov/UCE/

 Features
 --------